 Thinking in terms of watts gets you the most accurate calculation of what your home needs and what your solar system can produce.
 Think of wattage as a speedometer for electricity.
 It’s going to gauge how much power is needed to keep your lights and appliances running.

 Microinverters are devices mounted underneath each solar panel to convert the direct current into alternating current for the home to use.
-There is one on each solar panel, whereas a string inverter system has just one inverter doing the same work.
+There is one on each solar panel, whereas a string inverter system has just one inverter on the side of the house doing the same work for the entire system.

 If you’re interested in learning more about the cost of a microinverter solar system, you might want to check out the following article titled, How Much Does a Microinverter Solar System Cost?